curl/curl/docs/ECH.md

     autoreconf -fi
     LDFLAGS="-Wl,-rpath,$HOME/code/openssl-local-inst/lib/" ./configure --with-ssl=$HOME/code/openssl-local-inst --enable-ech --enable-httpsrr
     ...lots of output...
-    WARNING: ech ECH HTTPSRR enabled but marked EXPERIMENTAL... make
+    WARNING: ECH HTTPSRR enabled but marked EXPERIMENTAL... make
     ...lots more output...
 ```

-If you do not get that WARNING at the end of the ``configure`` command, then ECH
+If you do not get that WARNING at the end of the ``configure`` command, then
-is not enabled, so go back some steps and re-do whatever needs re-doing:-) If you
+ECH is not enabled, so go back some steps and re-do whatever needs re-doing:-)
-want to debug curl then you should add ``--enable-debug`` to the ``configure``
+If you want to debug curl then you should add ``--enable-debug`` to the
-command.
+``configure`` command.

 In a recent (2024-05-20) build on one machine, configure failed to find the
 ECH-enabled SSL library, apparently due to the existence of
 ``$HOME/code/openssl-local-inst/lib/pkgconfig`` as a directory containing
 various settings.
-Deleting that directory worked around the problem but may not
+Deleting that directory worked around the problem but may
-be the best solution.
+not be the best solution.

 ## Using ECH and DoH